IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Now let's do something a bit more powerful: Let's say you want to expose a set of actions for managing books you have read etc. Therefore, you need to implement a couple of actions forming a serverless microservices backend for creating, reading, updating, and deleting books.

 In the following we strongly recommend to use a *REST* client like *Insomnia* (https://insomnia.rest/) to invoke the API endpoints that will be defined – otherwise you may get annoyed by escaping efforts.
-If you decide to use `curl` or another client, make sure you pass over the `application/json` header.
+However, if you decide to use `curl` or another client, make sure you pass over the `application/json` header.

 ### Creating a Cloudant Instance